Richard Bedford (geographer): Early life

 Bedford was born in 1945 in Takapuna.
 His parents were Beryl (née Sanders) and John Dodgshun Bedford.
 His grandfather was the academic and member of parliament Harry Bedford.
 He received his primary school education in East Taieri, Te Puke, Te Kauwhata, and Campbells Bay.
 He then attended Rangitoto College before completing a Bachelor of Arts in 1965 and a Master of Arts in 1967 at the University of Auckland.
 The title of his master's thesis was Resettlement: solution to economic and social problems in the Gilbert and Ellice Islands Colony.
 He gained his PhD from the Australian National University in Canberra in 1972, with the title of his doctoral thesis as Mobility in transition: an analysis of population movement in the New Hebrides.

 In 1969, he married Janet Sholto Douglas, the daughter of Royal Air Force senior commander Sholto Douglas.
 They were to have one son and one daughter.

 Career

 From 1972 to 1989, Bedford was a geography lecturer at the University of Canterbury.
 From 1989, he was professor of geography at the University of Waikato.
 He retired from the university and in 2014, Waikato awarded him the title emeritus professor.

 In 2010, Bedford moved to Auckland University of Technology (AUT) as pro vice-chancellor research.
 In 2016, AUT also awarded Bedford the title emeritus professor.

+Notable students include Lynda Johnston, Robin Peace and Robyn Longhurst.

 Bedford was president of the Royal Society Te Apārangi from July 2015 to July 2018.